 The O& M program is normally implemented by substation personnel for both the lines as well as substations.
-Monitoring measures employed include patrolling and thermovision scanning.
+Monitoring measures employed include patrolling and thermo-vision scanning.

 The supervisors and managers entrusted with O&M responsibilities are intensively trained for necessary skills and expertise for handling these aspects.
 A monthly preventive maintenance program will be carried out to disclose problems related to cooling oil, gaskets, circuit breakers, vibration measurements, contact resistance, condensers, air handling units, electrical panels and compressors.
 Any sign of soil erosion is also reported and rectified.
-Monitoring results are published monthly, including a report of corrective action taken and a schedule for future action.
+Monthly monitoring reports are generated and appraised to Management, including a report of corrective action taken and a schedule for future action.

-MePTCL / MePDCL following the best international practices while designing its system to maintain acceptable prescribed EMF level.
-The approved international standards and design, which The ICNIRP guideline for the general public (up to 24 hours a day) is a maximum exposure level of 1,000 mG or 100 $\mu$ T. Further, because of issues relating to need to ensure health and safety relating to the line such as fire safety, safe voltages on metallic parts of buildings, and safety clearances to avoid flashover, the transmission lines will not pass directly over any residential properties and as such the potential for EMF effects to occur will be further diminished.
+MSPCL follows the best international practices while designing its system to maintain acceptable prescribed EMF level.
+The ICNIRP guideline for acceptable EMF level for the general public (up to 24 hours a day) is a maximum exposure level of 1,000 mG or 100 μ T. Further, because of health and safety issues such as fire safety, safe voltages on metallic parts of buildings, and safety clearances to avoid flashover, the transmission lines will not pass directly over any residential properties and as such the potential for EMF effects to occur will be further diminished.